Cache Miss Estimation for Non-Stationary Request Processes: Numerical Experiments

 (in the present case, $\alpha=1.7$ for $\Lifespan$).
 We then chose the simulation time $S$ such that the average number of observed documents $n = \CatArrRate S \times \E{1 - e^{-\Pop \Lifespan}}$ is such that scaling parameter $K_{\alpha}/n^{1-1/\alpha}$ is smaller than $10^{-3}$ (such a value of $n$ ensures the same accuracy for the request rate $\Pop$ with larger tail index $\alpha=1.9$).
 Besides, we also chose $S$ large enough to ensure that there is enough time for all observable documents to appear in the simulated trace.

-We show in Figure~\ref{fig:convergence} some of the resulting hit ratio curves from these experiments.
-We observe that the zero order approximation in~\eqref{eq:hit_ratio_approx} is exact for $\CatArrRate = 500$ already.
-The error incurred by the approximation for lower $\CatArrRate$ can be corrected by using the first order approximation in~\eqref{eq:hit_ratio_approx}, as shown in Figure~\ref{fig:small_rate} for $\CatArrRate = 50$.
-For even lower intensities, this correction might not be enough to approximate the real hit ratio, as illustrated in Figure~\ref{fig:smaller_rate} for $\CatArrRate = 10$; the higher order expansion of Remark~\ref{rmk:expansion} would then be needed.
+We show in Fig.~\ref{fig:convergence} some of the resulting hit probability curves from these experiments.
+We observe that the zero order approximation in~\eqref{eq:hit_ratio_approx} is almost exact already for $\CatArrRate = 500$.
+The error incurred by the approximation for lower $\CatArrRate$ can be corrected by using the first order approximation in~\eqref{eq:hit_ratio_approx}, as shown in Fig.~\ref{fig:small_rate} for $\CatArrRate = 50$.
+For even lower intensities, this correction might not be enough to approximate the real hit probability, as illustrated in Fig.~\ref{fig:smaller_rate} for $\CatArrRate = 10$; the higher order expansion of Remark~\ref{rmk:expansion} would then be needed.

-The above numerical results therefore illustrate the accuracy of the asymptotic expansion for the hit ratio.
+The above numerical results therefore illustrate the accuracy of the asymptotic expansion for the hit probability.